Corporate Plan2024–25

 • We continue to improve our risk management maturity to build organisational capability.
 We are also maturing and embedding our lessons management approach and capability.

-• We manage feedback and complaints in line with the AEC complaints management policy and seek improvements in administration when relevant.
+• We manage feedback and complaints in line with the AEC complaints management policy and make improvements in administration when relevant.

 1 and 2